-Five Weeks In Vietnam
+Five Weeks in Vietnam A Vietnam Travel Log

-A Vietnam Adoption Travel Log
+A Vietnam Adoption Travel Log.

 Several friends called last night to wish me well.
 It makes me happy to know that I will be bringing Daniel home to such a wonderful circle of family and friends.
-I sent a posting to the APV list-serve inquiring if anyone else would be in Vietnam at the same time I will be.
+I sent a posting to the Adoptive Parents of Vietnam group inquiring if anyone else would be in Vietnam at the same time I will be.
 I got four responses!
 The internet continues to amaze me!
 So, now I have shopping trips in HCMC and a trip to Halong Bay planned with new friends who are also adopting from Vietnam.
 I also received confirmation from the Director of the HCMC Language School for Foreigners that I could take classes for a week for 4-5 hours a day to learn some essential Vietnamese.

 All the precious papers to get Daniel's passport and visa are in my backpack.
 I tried to get everything else in one suitcase.
 I succeeded, but neither I nor Doug could lift it.
 (100 diapers and a laptop computer add up along with clothes for two) So, I relented and am taking two suitcases.